Nintendo Switch: What we know so far

 Last October, Nintendo revealed the Switch: a bold new game system that's portable -- like a Game Boy or 3DS -- but also connects to a TV.
 It's designed to be a powerful Nintendo game system you can also take on the go -- even on an airplane tray table, with its pop-out kickstand and wireless motion controllers that snap right into place.

-Like the Nintendo Wii back in 2006, what some see as its gimmicks could make it a must-try for many around the world -- assuming it can justify its newly announced US $300 asking price (around AU$400 or £250) when it arrives on March 3, 2017.
+Like the Nintendo Wii back in 2006, what some see as its gimmicks could make it a must-try for many around the world.
+Assuming it can justify its newly announced US $300 asking price (around AU$400 or £250) when it arrives on March 3, 2017, of course.

-This January, Nintendo revealed that price, release date, and the answers to many of our most burning questions about its modular game system.
+This January, Nintendo announced that price, release date, and the answers to many of our most burning questions about its modular game system.
 Here's everything we know about the Switch so far!

-(We're updating this post as we go.)
+(We're updating this with more info as we get it immediately following Nintendo's event.)

 It's a system that will play connected to a TV, or by itself on the go.

 Nintendo demonstrated that the Switch will play its games connected to a TV like a regular games console, or as a tablet-style handheld with its own controls.
-It can also be played while standing up on its own kickstand, with detachable controllers that each act like their own miniature Wii Remote motion controllers.
+The 6.2-inch screen can be propped up on its own kickstand, with detachable controllers that each act like their own miniature Wii Remote motion controllers.
+(But they're way more sophisticated: read more about them below.)

 The battery life isn't tremendous, but you won't need a proprietary charger.

-Nintendo estimates you'll get between 2.5 and 6 hours of battery life on a charge, and you can use a standard USB Type-C phone charger cable to keep it topped up -- assuming you don't just slot it into the dock.
+Nintendo estimates you'll get between 2.5 and 6 hours of battery life at a go.
+"The Legend of Zelda: Breath of the Wild can be played for roughly three hours on a single charge," says the company.
+That might not sound like a lot, but you can use a standard USB Type-C phone charger cable to keep it topped up -- or just slot it into the dock at home.

 It pops into a dock to connect to your TV set.